 What should I expect at my first intake session?

 After calling to schedule your first appointment, our scheduling secretary will send you a welcome email.
-In this email there will be important information regarding your first visit.
-The email will contain a link to the Patient Portal where you will fill out a detailed questionnaire regarding what is bringing you to counseling at this time.
-Your therapist will read over this information prior to your first appointment so please include anything you would like them to know.
+This email contains important information regarding your first visit.
+Follow the link to the Patient Portal where you can fill out a detailed questionnaire regarding why you are seeking counseling at this time.
+Your therapist will read over this information prior to your first appointment.
 The paperwork will also explain confidentiality, payment and office policies.
-If you have any questions about what is contained in the paperwork, please feel free to contact our office manager at firstname.lastname@example.org.
+If you have any questions about what is contained in the paperwork, please feel free to contact our office manager at [email protected].

 If you are scheduling for your child and he or she is under the age of 18 then a parent is required to attend the first session of counseling.
-Your therapist will mainly be gathering information at this first appointment from both the parents and the child to assess what the main issues are so you can begin to create a treatment plan together.
+Your therapist will mainly be gathering information at this first appointment from both the parents and the child to assess the main issues and begin to create a treatment plan together.

 What is your office’s policy regarding confidentiality with minors?

 Confidentiality is a crucial part of the therapeutic relationship at any age.
-If an adolescent client believes that everything they tell their therapist will eventually be told to their parents then they will not be honest and open with their therapist, resulting in little progress therapeutically.
-Your child’s therapist will not however encourage keeping secrets from their parents and will always encourage open and honest communication within the family.
+If an adolescent client believes that everything they tell their therapist will eventually be told to their parents then they likely won’t be honest and open with their therapist, resulting in little progress therapeutically.
+Your child’s therapist will not encourage secret keeping from their parents and will always encourage open and honest communication within the family.

 However, if at anytime the therapist feels that your child is a danger to themselves or others, then they will confide in you about their sessions to keep your child safe.
 Your therapist will also give you updates regarding your child’s progress in therapy and speak in generalities without breaking confidentiality.
 Feel free to speak with your child’s therapist individually if you have any further questions.